gtribello/plumed-thoughts/Graphs.md

 The file `graph.md` output by the command above is renderable using [mermaid](https://mermaid.js.org/syntax/flowchart.html).
 You can see the resulting flow chart if you copy and paste the file's contents
 [here](https://mermaid.live/).
 I used Mermaid to build the charts, as you can insert Mermaid syntax into GitHub markdown.
 The rendered diagrams then appear when GitHub shows the rendered markdown online.
+The renderer that deals with the PLUMED input files in the manual pages, the PLUMED nest and the PLUMED tutorials site will create the mermaid syntax for you directly from the PLUMED input.
+You simply need to add the comment `#MERMAID=value` if you want a graph that shows how values are passed through the code like the one above or the comment
+`#MERMAID=force` if you want a graph that shows how the chain rule is applied to calculate the forces.

 Each node in the diagram above represents one of the actions from the PLUMED input file.
 The arrows then indicate how PLMD::Value objects are passed between the actions.